jlapeyre/Symata.jl/README.md

 an `O(1)` and `O(n)` algorithm.
 [SymPy](http://www.sympy.org/en/index.html)  does the expansion for Mathics, and it is about 100 times slower than SJulia (this includes SJulia's fixed point evaluation) Mathematica 3 is about two times faster than
-SJulia generating `m`. (*Update*: SJulia now depends on SymPy as a backend, with just one function implemented.)
+SJulia generating `m`. (*Update*: SJulia now depends on SymPy as a backend, with a few functions implemented.)

 (There are caveats interpreting these results of course.
 Just to name three; 1) Mma 3 did not yet use GMP numbers, and the expansion is